vpieper/smokeping_docker/README.md

-# Smokeping docker-compose wth macvlan
+# Smokeping docker-compose with macvlan or localhost for use with reverse proxy

 Smokeping docker-compose